Pensions After Death: State, Workplace & Private Pensions

 The Pension Tracing Service

 People often lose track of pensions from previous employers, particularly if they changed jobs frequently.
 The Pension Tracing Service is a free government tool that helps you search for lost or forgotten pensions.
 Visit gov.uk/find-pension-contact-details or call 0800 731 0193.
-You will need the name of the deceased's former employer or pension provider.
+You will need the name of their former employer or pension provider.
 The service gives you contact details for the scheme so you can enquire about any benefits.

 NHS pension death benefits